Tarlac State University: University era

 Ernesto Cosme was designated as the officer in charge in September 1984, eventually becoming the TCT's last president.
 It was during his administration that Republic Act No. 6764 was signed into law by former President Corazon Aquino on October 13, 1989, converting TCT into Tarlac State University (TSU).
 This was made possible through the sponsorship of Congressmen Jose Cojuangco Jr., Jose Yap, and Hermie Aquino.

 Tarlac College of Technology was converted to Tarlac State University by virtue of R.A.
 6764 in 1989.

-On August 8, 1990, the university's Board of Regents (BOR) appointed Alejandro Fernandez, formerly a professor in the University of the Philippines, as the first president of TSU.
+On August 8, 1990, the university's Board of Regents (BOR) appointed Alejandro Fernandez, formerly a professor at the University of the Philippines, as the first president of TSU.
 During this time, TSU was able to acquire its eight-hectare lot for a third campus in San Isidro under a 50-year lease contract with the provincial government.
 Upon the end of the term of Fernandez, Graduate School Dean Priscilla Viuya was appointed as OIC from February 28 up to mid-September 1994.

 Rodolfo Baking, a former professor at Technological University of the Philippines, was appointed as the second president in September 1994.
 His administration focused on upgrading the academic standard of the institution and additional curricular offerings.
 In December 1996, the board designated Dolores Matias, Vice-President for Academic Affairs, as the officer in charge where she steered the university into attaining its visions and missions of offering relevant quality education to the people of Tarlac and its neighboring provinces.
 Matias was appointed as the third university President by the BOR on March 25, 1998.
 In 2001, a streamlined organization structure made and implemented as soon as Matias assumed into office resulted in a functional and revitalized university organization.

 Priscilla Viuya, Vice-President for Academic Affairs during Matias' term, became the fourth University President starting from March 26, 2006.
 As president, she has taken steps to introduce new programs and build a stronger international profile.
 These measures were linked closely to the university's vision of maintaining a culture of excellence in instruction and research by promoting quality higher education programs for people empowerment and professional development.

-Myrna Q. Mallari was appointed by the Board of Regents as the fifth President of Tarlac State University on March 31, 2014.
+Myrna Q. Mallari was appointed by the Board of Regents as the fifth president of Tarlac State University on March 31, 2014.